amber-lang/amber-docs/docs/0.5.0-alpha/basic_syntax/data_types.md

 | `\"`            | Literal `"` |
 | `\\`            | Literal `\` |

-Using any other escape sequence (e.g., `\c`) will result in a warning from the compiler, though the character will still be output literally.
+Any other escape sequence not listed above will be treated as a literal escape sequence, similar to how Bash handles them.
+For instance, escaping `\c` will result in the literal `\c` being output.

 ## Integer